Skip to content

 Sewer gnats are another non-biting gnat that you may encounter in your home.
 Sewer gnats, of the family Psychodidae, are often called drain flies, filter flies, moth flies, sewer flies, or sink flies.
 As these terms imply, sewer gnats live and breed in sinks, drains, and sewers.
 Sewer gnat larvae live in the sludge-like slime of drains and the pipes around sinks, showers, and toilets.

 The most effective way to get rid of these non-biting sewer gnats is to manually clean the drain, toilet, or pipe in which they are breeding.
-By removing the slimy sludge, which is actually rotting organic matter, you remove the food source for the nursery of larvae.
+By removing the slimy sludge, which is rotting organic matter, you remove the food source for the nursery of larvae.
 Using a stiff wire brush, thoroughly scrub the infested area.
-Boiling hot water down the line may help to kill the larvae, but often doesn’t contact the sides and top of pipes.
+Boiling water down the line may help to kill the larvae, but often doesn’t make contact with the sides and top of pipes.
 This leaves many breeding sites untouched.
 Regular maintenance of drains with a bacterial drain cleaner can help to prevent the buildup of organic material in which these flies breed.
-These products contain live enzymes that consume the sludge, thereby preventing the drain to be used as a sewer gnat breeding spot.
-Pest management professionals often apply these products as a foam which coats the entire surface inside drains and pipes for better results.
+These products contain live enzymes that consume the sludge, thereby preventing the drain from being used as a sewer gnat breeding spot.
+Pest management professionals often apply these products as a foam that coats the entire surface inside drains and pipes for better results.

 Gnat Bite Allergy